Lucid Air: Design

 The Air has been designed to compete in the luxury sports segment against the Tesla Model S as well as high-line models from German car manufacturers.
-Its goal is to match the ability of sport coupes, but has a greater interior space, with a smaller external length and width.
+Its goal is to match the performance capability of sport coupes, with greater interior space and a smaller external length and width.
 The exterior design was led by Derek Jenkins.

-On September 9, 2020, the Lucid Air was officially unveiled, and on November 24, 2020, Lucid Motors detailed the full range including the Lucid Air Pure, Touring, Grand Touring and Dream Edition.
+On September 9, 2020, the Air was officially unveiled, and on November 24, 2020, Lucid detailed the full range including the Lucid Air Pure, Touring, Grand Touring, and Dream Edition.

 Range

-The Dream Edition R's EPA range is up to 520 miles, making it the longest range of any EV rated by the EPA.
+The Dream Edition R's EPA range is up to 520 miles, the longest range EV rated by the EPA.

-On November 24, 2020, the company-predicted range for all four models was announced: 406 miles for the Lucid Air Pure and Lucid Air Touring, 503 miles for the Lucid Air Dream Edition, and 516 miles for the Lucid Air Grand Touring.
+On November 24, 2020, the company-predicted range for all four models was announced: 406 miles for the Air Pure and Air Touring, 503 miles for the Air Dream Edition, and 516 miles for the Air Grand Touring.
 A 2022 test drive revealed that the Grand Touring model only managed 410 miles; however, this was still the first EV tested by Car and Driver to top 400 miles.
-In 2024, Lucid Air broke the Guinness World Record for an EV driving through the most countries with a single charge – crossing 9 countries in 567 miles.
+In 2024, the Air broke the Guinness World Record for an EV driving through the most countries with a single charge – crossing 9 countries in 567 miles.

 DreamDrive (ADAS)

-On July 29, 2020, Lucid Motors announced DreamDrive, an Advanced Driver-Assistance System (ADAS) which will debut in the Air.
+On July 29, 2020, Lucid announced DreamDrive, an Advanced Driver-Assistance System (ADAS) which comes with the Air.
 The DreamDrive sensor suite has 32 sensors in total, including "14 cameras: Three forward-facing, four side- and rear-facing, four surround-view, a rear-facing, a rear-facing fisheye, and lastly, a driving monitoring one.
 There are five radar units.
 One is a forward-facing long-range sensor, and the other four are short-range ones.
 Twelve short-range ultrasonic sensors handle near-field detection, and lastly, a high-resolution, long-range, 125-beam (equivalent), forward-facing Lidar maps the three-dimensional space ahead of the car."